ZubZubZuberi/MaxPainHistory/README.md

 ## Description

 The Max Pain Tracker is a Python-based code that helps you track the "max pain" of a stock over time and analyze whether there are any noticeable patterns.
 Max pain refers to the point where the option buyers (calls and puts) will experience the most financial loss.
-This code calculates the max pain using the Open Interest (OI) data of call and put options, and then visualizes it on a graph for easier analysis.
+This code calculates the max pain using the Open Interest (OI) data of call and put options, and then visualizes it on a graph for easier analysis (TBD).

 ## Features